SoCreate/angular-playground/README.md

 handle re-installing the latest changes for the package).
 If you need to work on the `cli.ts` code you will need to run `npm run build` from the project root after your changes.

+### Kudos
+Thanks goes out for the push pin icon from <http://svg.tools/free-icons/other/push-pin/>